fabian57fabian/archero_bot_57/README.md

 This will check your energy.
 If 5 or above, then starts a game and plays until he dies.
 He normally does between 12 to 18 levels.
 Once it ends, he goes to main menu and checks another time if it has energy.

+This program is not perfect.
+Sometimes it will miss 'Taking the door on level end'.
+If it does that (once every 5-6 games) then close the program, manually end the game, return to main menu and restart the game.

+Even if it will fail, no harm will be done (it will not exit and click randomply on your phone).

 ### Fast and low loot
 Open Archero, choose dungeon **Ruined Lands** (number 10) and launch the script (for windows double-click on 'static_bot_cave.py'):
 ```console